samuelbaldwin05/Quoridor/README.md

 Each side starts with 10 fences, which go between tiles and are 2 tiles long.
 Tiles block paths for both players, and must be gone around.
 You cannot completely block either players path to the end.

+One can place one tile, or make one move each turn

+This is the jist of the game, but the rules can be found on the site as well.

 ## Bot Design

 There are two weaker bots, bot 0 was used for testing, and bot 1 was an earlier iteration.
 Bot 2 is the main bot.
 It follows a simple logic order to determine which move it will play.